 How to Cite Yourself

 Remember, self-citing is about maintaining academic integrity by properly acknowledging your previous work.
-So take a moment to double-check your citations and keep your scholarly work in neat order!
+So take a moment to double-check your citations and keep your scholarly work in neat order with a free citation generator tool by A*Help!

 FAQ